joergschultzelutter/mpad/documentation/USAGE.md

   - Program exceptions and/or crashes may be stored to log files for debug purposes

-- If you intend to run your own instance of MPAD, you need to provide API access keys to the following services (both are usually free of charge but may come with a transaction limit):
+- If you intend to host your own instance of MPAD, you need to provide API access keys to the following services (both are usually free of charge but may come with a transaction limit):

   - aprs.fi